Indistinguishable particles

-In quantum mechanics, identical particles (also called indistinguishable or indiscernible particles) are particles that cannot be distinguished from one another, even in principle.
+In quantum mechanics, indistinguishable particles (also called identical or indiscernible particles) are particles that cannot be distinguished from one another, even in principle.
 Species of identical particles include, but are not limited to, elementary particles (such as electrons), composite subatomic particles (such as atomic nuclei), as well as atoms and molecules.
-Quasiparticles also behave in this way.
 Although all known indistinguishable particles only exist at the quantum scale, there is no exhaustive list of all possible sorts of particles nor a clear-cut limit of applicability, as explored in quantum statistics.
+They were first discussed by Werner Heisenberg and Paul Dirac in 1926.

 There are two main categories of identical particles: bosons, which can share quantum states, and fermions, which cannot (as described by the Pauli exclusion principle).
 Examples of bosons are photons, gluons, phonons, helium-4 nuclei and all mesons.
 Examples of fermions are electrons, neutrinos, quarks, protons, neutrons, and helium-3 nuclei.

 The fact that particles can be identical has important consequences in statistical mechanics, where calculations rely on probabilistic arguments, which are sensitive to whether or not the objects being studied are identical.
 As a result, identical particles exhibit markedly different statistical behaviour from distinguishable particles.
 For example, the indistinguishability of particles has been proposed as a solution to Gibbs' mixing paradox.

 Distinguishing between particles

 There are two methods for distinguishing between particles.
 The first method relies on differences in the intrinsic physical properties of the particles, such as mass, electric charge, and spin.
 If differences exist, it is possible to distinguish between the particles by measuring the relevant properties.
-However, it is an empirical fact that microscopic particles of the same species have completely equivalent physical properties.
-For instance, every electron in the universe has exactly the same electric charge; this is why it is possible to speak of such a thing as "the charge of the electron".
+However, as far as can be determined, microscopic particles of the same species have completely equivalent physical properties.
+For instance, every electron has the same electric charge.

 Even if the particles have equivalent physical properties, there remains a second method for distinguishing between particles, which is to track the trajectory of each particle.
 As long as the position of each particle can be measured with infinite precision (even when the particles collide), then there would be no ambiguity about which particle is which.

 The problem with the second approach is that it contradicts the principles of quantum mechanics.
 According to quantum theory, the particles do not possess definite positions during the periods between measurements.
 Instead, they are governed by wavefunctions that give the probability of finding a particle at each position.
 As time passes, the wavefunctions tend to spread out and overlap.
 Once this happens, it becomes impossible to determine, in a subsequent measurement, which of the particle positions correspond to those measured earlier.
 The particles are then said to be indistinguishable.